nicozanf/py4web-doc/docs/chapter-10.rst

 But sometimes it's useful to use a python function as a helper called from a template.

 In this case in templates you can import code from your apps folder.
-For example, if your helper function is called *sidebar_menu* and it's inside <yourappname>/libs/helpers.py you could use this in your templates:
+For example, if your helper function is called *sidebar_menu* and it's inside <your app name>/libs/helpers.py you could use this in your templates:

 .. code:: html